 For all media enquiries please contact:

-17 October 2016Cancer Council SA is on the road to Port Augusta during October, thanking the community for their support, visiting local schools, providing resources to local health professionals and talking with the community about our services.
+14 February 2017Cancer Council SA is on the road to Mount Gambier during February, thanking the community for their support, visiting local schools and businesses, providing resources to local health professionals and talking with the community about our services.